joelmathew96/Joel-Mathew/README.md

                     <div class="col-lg-8 text-center">
                         <h2 class="mt-0">Let's Get In Touch!</h2>
                         <hr class="divider my-4" />
-                        <p class="text-muted mb-5">Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!</p>
+                        <p class="text-muted mb-5">Are you ready to shop with us?
+Give us a call or send us an email and we will get back to you as soon as possible!  </p>
                     </div>
                 </div>
                 <div class="row">